 The Anna Meares Velodrome at Sleeman Sports Complex operates as a centre of excellence for cycling in Queensland.
 Built as a centrepiece for the 2018 Gold Coast Commonwealth Games, it was Queensland’s first indoor velodrome.
 Beyond the Commonwealth Games, it continues to attract elite training squads and competition events from around the world.
 The precinct also offers an infield area with capacity to host a range of additional sports and recreation activities through mixed-use sport courts.

-Of track surface timber which formed the curved track
+Of surface timber for the track

 Effectively managing risk on a challenging project